jsterlingvids/draggin/SocketMuuri_v06/Readme.txt

 Styling!
 Styling the posts

-- Deleting Chat on end of livestream
+- The person streaming cannot enter their stream
+    - Add if statement to the buildout
+- Not loading chat if text already exists (or clearing chat on exit)
+- Add video options (fullscreen, etc)

 - Deleting Livestreams when they're done
     - Delete Stream on refresh (and back)!

-- Different buildouts for different post types
-    - Links
-    - Images

 - Loading icon when selecting screenshare?

-- Not loading chat if text already exists (or clearing chat on exit)

 - Adding the nude.js protection
+- Google Analytics API

 - Deleting posts once there are more than 150
+- Adding error messages and alerts

 How it works (refresher):